Wunkolo/qreverse/README.md

 31391|20050 ns|878 ns|**22.836**
 50432|33307 ns|1658 ns|**20.089**

-And so across the board we get speedups up to _**x24!**_
+And so across the board we get speedups up to _**x24!**_ before dipping down again potentially due to cache line issues with larger data sizes.

-If we feed our algorithm array sizes of around 16 or lower though we start to reach a bit of a performance loss.
-Each routine in our chain of chunk-swapping loops comes with some _conditional code tax_ before finally falling back to the `std::swap` method that `std::reverse` would have already been doing right from the get-go.
-So long as we feed our algorithm arrays greater than about 16 characters then we're benefiting from a potentially huge speedup as our array size increases.

-## SIMD
+# SIMD

 The `bswap` instruction can reverse the byte-order of `2`, `4`, or `8` bytes, but several x86 extensions later and now it is possible to swap the byte order of `16`, `32`, even `64` bytes all at once through the use of `SIMD`. `SIMD` stands for *Single Instruction Multiple Data* and allows us to operate upon multiple lanes of data in parallel using only a single instruction.
 Much like our `bswap` which atomically reverses all four bytes in a register, `SIMD` provides and entire instruction set of arithmetic that allows us to manipulate multiple instances of data at once using a single instruction in parallel.
 These chunks of data that are operated upon tend to be called `vectors` of data.
 We will be able to suspend multiple bytes of data into a `vector` to reverse its order and place it on the opposite end similarly to our `bswap` implementation.